J-Break

-J-Break (born in Rhode Island) is an American music producer and DJ.
+J-Break is an American music producer and DJ.

 Career

 J-Break was introduced to the electronic music scene in 1995 while attending Orlando nightclubs like the Edge, Ultraviolet (UV), and Firestone.
-At the age of 19, he got his first residency at the former Mimosa nightclub along with other residents Wutam and Davie-D.
+At the age of 19, he got his first residency at the former Mimosa nightclub along with other residents Wutam and Davie-D. Davie-D gave J-Break his first booking and contributed to scratches on his first release "C'Mon & Touch Me", which received rotation on 95.3 FM in Orlando, Florida.

-In 1999, J-Break started Millennium Breaks Productions, home to releases such as "Feel The Heat", "Drop It Down" and "This Is The Sound of Underground," which became an instant club anthem.
-Later that year, J-Break became a resident on 96.9 FM in Orlando and WYKS 105.3 FM in Gainesville, Florida alongside DJs Andy Hughes, DJ Sandy & Wutam.
+In 1999, J-Break started Millennium Breaks Productions, home to releases such as "Feel The Heat", "Drop It Down" and "This Is The Sound of Underground," which was licensed to DJ Baby Anne's "Mixed Live: Club Ra, Las Vegas" mix compilation.
+Later that year, J-Break became a resident on 96.9 FM in Orlando and WYKS 105.3 FM in Gainesville, Florida alongside DJs Andy Hughes, DJ Sandy, and Wutam.

-In 2002, Wutam and J-Break joined forces to release their debut mix CD, Biomechanik, the follow-up to Infiniti's "Looking for Something" on Subculture Records.
-This limited release LP received critical acclaim due to the innovative track selection and mixing.
-The titular song was released on Afterdark Records, with support from DJs such as Merlyn, Baitercell & Schumacher, and Simply Jeff.
+In 2002, Wutam and J-Break released their debut mix CD, Biomechanik, the follow-up to Infiniti's "Looking for Something" on Subculture Records.
+The title song was released on Afterdark Records, with support from DJs such as Merlyn, Baitercell & Schumacher, and Simply Jeff.

 After the success of the Cyberian Knights debut "This Is The Sound of Underground," J-Break joined Jackal from Jackal & Hyde and Dynamix II.
 Together they formed Cyberian Knights Recordings, a collaborative effort to help popularize electro music.
 Jackal and J-Break began their world tour in support of their new label, performing in cities like Los Angeles and Barcelona, where J-Break recorded his live mix CD "Barcelona, Spain" for Afterdark Records.